 It's after concerns that tech companies and social media sites like Facebook, Instagram, YouTube and Google aren't trying hard enough to stop children from seeing harmful and inappropriate content, and protecting them enough from cyber-bullying and fake news.

 It's also trying to tackle the harms that could be caused by videosharing apps and live streaming.

-It wants to put in place a team called a regulator that will set out rules that tech companies will have to follow.
+The government says it wants to give powers to a team of experts called a regulator that will set out rules that tech companies will have to follow.

-The idea of new rules was originally set out by the Department for Digital, Culture, Media and Sport in May 2018 but now the government's plan are becoming clearer.
+The idea of new rules to tackle 'online harms' was originally set out by the Department for Digital, Culture, Media and Sport in May 2018 but now the government's plans are becoming a bit clearer.

 The government wants to hold internet companies to account for what is available on their sites, apps or social networks.

 It says that they need to be more responsible for protecting young people - who in some cases aren't supposed to be using their sites.